-This Colwood-specific quantitative baseline data about household prosperity, along with recent findings from the Ideas Fair and Citizen Satisfaction Survey, will help the City make informed decisions that focus on creating a thriving community with housing choices, employment, transportation options, and facilities that encourage a healthy lifestyle that includes recreation, cultural and social connections.
+Ground-truthing the data gathered from the 2023 Household Prosperity Report, along with recent findings from the Ideas Fair and Citizen Satisfaction Survey, will help the City make informed decisions that focus on creating a thriving community with housing choices, employment, transportation options, and facilities that encourage a healthy lifestyle that includes recreation, cultural and social connections.

-Ground-truthing the data through a survey that gives residents the opportunity to review the data and share their experience and perspectives will further enhance the City’s ability to align decisions with data that specifically targets quality of life in Colwood.
+The Household Prosperity Survey conducted by Angus Reid Group gives residents the opportunity to share their experience and perspectives through qualitative data, which will further enhance the City's ability to align decisions with data that specifically targets quality of life in Colwood.

-The survey will ask questions that delve deeper into the data.
-For example: What is your experience of Colwood as it grows, with respect to diversity, friendliness, social connections and the energy of the community?
+The survey will ask questions that delve deeper, for example: What is your experience of Colwood as it grows, with respect to diversity, friendliness, social connections and the energy of the community?
 Does your current housing situation support or detract from your quality of life?
 Do you spend more time commuting than you would like?
 What would help you be able to live AND work in Colwood?

 • A growing and aging population: Colwood’s population of approximately 20,000 people grew 12.5% from 2016 to 2021 and continues to grow.
 The median age in 2020 was 42.4 up from 40.1 in 2010.